Résumé

 Jenkins Pipelines: Extensive experience crafting complex pipelines and maintaining hundreds of jobs via Pipeline scripts.
 Modest experience administering Jenkins instances.

-Cloud: Experience with OpenStack (similar to AWS, GCP, Azure), Kubernetes, and Helm managing and deploying applications containerized with Docker to an internal cloud.
+Cloud: Experience with OpenStack (similar to AWS, GCP, Azure), Kubernetes, and Helm managing and deploying applications containerized with Docker/Podman to an internal cloud.

 Automation: Extensive experience writing custom scripting to ensure all users, developers, and CI services interact with a codebase in the same, replicable way.
 Basic experience with Ansible and Terraform.